Van-der-Waals exchange-correlation functionals and their high pressure and warm dense matter applications: Introduction

 \section{Introduction}

-Simulations of hydrogen and its properties have come a long way in recent years~\cite{bonitz_pop_2024,Bohme_PRL_2022,Dornheim_MRE_2024}.
-Phase transitions and the nature of ionization and dissociation in hydrogen due to high pressure or warm dense conditions, respectively, are of high interest because they influence planetary isentropes or fusion compression paths~\cite{Helled2020b,preising_ApJS_2023,icf-collab_prl_24}.
+Simulations of dense hydrogen and its properties have come a long way in recent years~\cite{wdm_book,vorberger2025roadmapwarmdensematter,bonitz_pop_2024,Bohme_PRL_2022,Dornheim_MRE_2024}.
+Phase transitions and the nature of ionization and dissociation in hydrogen due to high pressure or warm dense conditions, respectively, are of high interest because they influence planetary isentropes or fusion compression paths~\cite{Helled2020b,preising_ApJS_2023,icf-collab_prl_24,vorberger2025roadmapwarmdensematter}.
+For example, the location of the molecular to metal transition in dense hydrogen influences the thermal expansion coefficient and the Gr\"uneisen parameter in the interior of Saturn leading to stable layers, even when the isentropes do not cross the liquid-liquid phase transition (LLPT) line~\cite{preising_ApJS_2023}.
 Predictions for the location of the molecular to metal transition in the high pressure fluid phase have changed over the years and the most recent models rely on density functional theory (DFT) simulations.
-The latest work on the liquid-liquid phase transition (LLPT) in hydrogen shows attempts to improve on the LLPT phase transition line using more advanced exchange-correlation functionals (xc-functionals) in the density functional molecular dynamics (DFT-MD) simulations~\cite{Knudson_Science_2015,Pierleoni_PNAS_2016,Lu_2019,Bergermann_2024}.
-One class of such xc-functionals includes non-local van-der-Waals (vdW) corrections that are intended to provide improvements by taking into account spurious rest-charge \& polarization interactions of otherwise neutral objects like atoms or molecules~\cite{Dion_2004,Lee_2010,Klimes_2010}.
+The latest work on the LLPT in hydrogen shows attempts to improve on the LLPT phase transition line using more advanced exchange-correlation functionals (xc-functionals) in the density functional molecular dynamics (DFT-MD) simulations~\cite{Knudson_Science_2015,Pierleoni_PNAS_2016,Lu_2019,Bergermann_2024}.

+Even though the development of new and advanced xc functionals should be from first principles~\cite{Perdew_prescr_2005}, by necessity and convenience it relies also on fitting to experimental and theoretical benchmarks \cite{Narbe_2018}.
+One class of such advanced xc-functionals includes non-local van-der-Waals (vdW) corrections that are intended to provide improvements by taking into account rest-charge \& polarization interactions of otherwise neutral objects like atoms or molecules~\cite{GRAY20241,Dion_2004,Lee_2010,Klimes_2010}.
+We focus here on non-local vdW functionals because they have been used in the description of warm dense hydrogen~\cite{Knudson_Science_2015}.
+In addition, we mention atom-pairwise vdW methods ~\cite{Grimme_2006,Grimme_2010,Grimme_2011,Tkachenko_2009} and many-body dispersion methods~\cite{tkachenko_2012} that we however not test here.